 RECEIPT OF ASSET LLC

-III, L.L.C., a Delaware limited liability company (AAsset LLC@), hereby acknowledges receipt of III, L.L.C. in payment in full of a Note issued by III, L.L.C. to Asset LLC on the date hereof.
+McGarret Danno III, L.L.C., a Delaware limited liability company (AAsset LLC@), hereby acknowledges receipt of a special warrant (the AWarrant@) to purchase 13,959 (subject to adjustment as set forth in the Warrant), shares of the non-voting common stock of TNPC, Inc., a Delaware corporation, assigned to Asset LLC pursuant to a Warrant Assignment between Asset LLC and Enron Energy Services, LLC, dated the date hereof, and of the amount of $30,011,850 from Big Island the amount of $___________ from Maui III, L.L.C. in payment in full of a Note issued by Big Island Maui III, L.L.C. to Asset LLC on the date hereof.

-Dated: , 2000
+Dated: August 31 September 29, 2000